Village Court

 The geographic jurisdiction of the court includes all territory within the village limits.
 The subject jurisdiction includes civil, criminal and vehicle/traffic matters.

 You should plan to appear at the time appointed by the court.
-This is to ensure that we can keep everyone as safe as possible through social distancing.
 Do NOT attempt to enter the building until your time.

 Contact Information